Argall

 Challenges:

-The site for the building was located over an existing tip over a Coode Island silt layer and unfavorable gases were detected along with other contaminants below the surface.
-16-metre-deep driven piles were required to be adopted for the foundation design as a result and this process was required to be managed closely.
+Sitting on what was an existing tip and a Coode Island silt layer, unfavorable gases were detected along with other contaminants below the surface.
+16-metre-deep driven piles were required to be adopted for the foundation design as a result.
 The suspended floor connections were also required to be sealed effectively to negate any gases potentially entering the building.
 The other main challenge was resolving building compliance issues around the timber structure.
-This was resolved with the building surveyor by isolating the external timber columns to only support the portal frames supporting the roof structure.
+This was resolved by isolating the external timber columns to only support the portal frames and roof structure.

 ANDREW GALL, Director